mannesrik/Watsonx.ai/Technical Concepts/Fine Tuning/README.md

-This Repo will contain of the following:
+This repo will contain the following:
+- Feature base tuning
-- Hard/discrete Prompt tuning
+- Fine tuning to update the output layers
-- Soft Prompt tuning.
+- Updating all layers